He lifted up his eyes to his disciples and said, “Blessed are you who are poor, for the Kingdom of God is yours.” Luke 6:20

 King Og Defeated

 1 Then we turned and went up the way to Bashan.
 Og, King of Bashan came out against us, he and all his people, to battle at Edrei.
-2 The Lord said to me, “Do not fear him; for I have delivered him, with all his people, and his land, into your hand.
+2 The Lord said to me, “Do not fear him, for I have delivered him, with all his people, and his land, into your hand.
 You shall do to him as you did to Sihon, King of the Amorites, who lived at Heshbon.”

 3 So the Lord our God also delivered Og, King of Bashan into our hand, and all his people.
 We struck him until no one was left remaining to him.
 4 We took all his cities at that time.
 There was not a city which we did not take from them: 60 cities, the entire region of Argob, Kingdom of Og in Bashan.
 5 All these were cities fortified with high walls, gates, and bars, in addition to a great many villages without walls.
 6 We utterly destroyed them, as we did to Sihon, King of Heshbon, utterly destroying every inhabited city, with the women and the little ones.
 7 But all the livestock, and the plunder of the cities, we took as plunder for ourselves.
 8 We took the land at that time out of the hand of the two kings of the Amorites who were beyond the Jordan, from the valley of the Arnon to Mount Hermon.
 9 (The Sidonians call Hermon Sirion, and the Amorites call it Senir.)
 10 We took all the cities of the plain, and all Gilead, and all Bashan, to Salecah and Edrei, cities of the kingdom of Og in Bashan.
 11 For only Og, King of Bashan remained of the remnant of the Rephaim.
 His bedstead was a bedstead of iron.
-Is it not in Rabbah of the descendants of Ammon?
-It was 13½ feet long and and six feet wide.
+Is it not in Rabbah of the Ammonites?
+It was thirteen and a half feet long and six feet wide.

 Division of the Land